“How to Choose a Wheelchair” is a guide that outlines the factors to consider when selecting a wheelchair for a person with mobility needs.

 The user’s lifestyle will also determine the type of wheelchair that is most suitable.
 For example, if the user is frequently on the go and needs to transport the wheelchair often, a lightweight and foldable wheelchair may be the best choice.

-It’s important to choose a wheelchair that is the right size and weight capacity for the user.
-The user’s weight, height, and body shape should be taken into account to ensure proper fit and support.
+It’s essential to choose a wheelchair with the right size and weight capacity for the user.
+The user’s weight, height, and body shape should be considered to ensure proper fit and support.

 Check the Seat and Backrest